product & services

-Just released, brand new stainless steel center spindles.
+Unparalleled, just released, brand new stainless steel center spindles.
 These spindles are beautiful and will out last your car.
-These CNC designed units have already received high reviews from Thunderbird retailers across the US.
+These CNC #1 high grade stainless steel designed units have already received high reviews from Thunderbird retailers across the US.
 If your old plastic center spindle is destroyed, this will save the day.
 Most customers are now requesting their switch have the new stainless steel spindles installed regardless of the condition of their old plastic spindle.

 Broken End Cap Thread Housings

 Broken plastic end caps adjustment blocks are usually the result of over tightening or the brass insert, used in some switches, is pulled through its plastic mount.
 The aluminum repair blocks that we use are CNC machined designed with the correct diameter machine screw thread.
-With the broken or damaged mount removed, the end cap is set in a jig and pre drilled to the correct position for the new blocks.
+With the broken or damaged mount removed, the end cap is set in a jig and predrilled to the correct position for the new blocks.
 The new aluminum blocks are secured with two number 2x56 stainless machine screws, with lock-tite, recessed into the end covers as not to interfere with proper mounting of the switch.
 They are far superior to the original plastic.
 They will not strip out from over tightening like the plastic.
-Look at the pictures below.

 The picture below shows two end caps prior to repairs.
 Note the end cap on the right where the brass center has pulled through the plastic housing.
 The brass inserts pull through the plastic and break away.
 The new aluminum blocks eliminate this condition.